JakasaurusRex/GodotWorkshop/README.md

 # Called every frame. 'delta' is the elapsed time since the previous frame.
 func _process(delta: float) -> void:
+	# constantly moving the dinosaur and the camera to the right!
 	dino.position.x += speed
 	camera.position.x += speed

 	score += speed * 3

+	# This bit is a little tricky!
+	# Once the ground is about to be off the screen,
+	# we move it forward the amount of the sreensize to ensure we never run out of ground
 	if camera.position.x - ground.position.x > screen_size.x * 1.5:
 		ground.position.x += screen_size.x
 ```

+Sweet!
+Now you should see the dinosaur moving and the ground moving!

-Lets create a new scene with a CanvasLayer as the root node.
+Now we are going to setup the UI for the game to showcase the scoring.
+Create a new scene with a CanvasLayer node as the root node.

 <img width="1484" alt="Screenshot 2025-02-07 at 12 23 47 AM" src="https://github.com/user-attachments/assets/be5fc39e-9fdc-4198-b68d-d7307a2dbde5" />

 Using the label nodes I created the following UI.
-Then I linked it to my main scene.
+Then I linked it to my main scene like we did with all the other scenes!

 Combining our new UI with our existing code we can update the scoring and also add speed increasing!